Governance Without the Monolith

 In the first article, I argued that Financial Services will not become pure agile, at least not any time soon.

-In the second article, I argued that the handoff problem is not really a communication problem.
+In the second article, I argued that the handoff problem is usually a system design problem dressed up as a communication problem.

 This article goes after the next ugly truth: